applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 We'll go with overlapping for this example, as the more words we have, the better our guide tree should be.

-If we then have two sequences, we can compute the word counts for each and define a distance between the sequences as the fraction of total words that are unique to either sequence.
+So now when we have two sequences, we can compute the word counts for each and define a distance between them as the fraction of total words that are unique to either sequence.

 ```python
 >>> from iab.algorithms import kmer_distance